EeraboinaKeerthi/RAG_with_Langchain/README.md

 3.Vector RAG systems don't easily accommodate structured or diverse data, which are harder to embed.
 All of these challenges can be addressed by RAG Graphs.

+Neo4j graph databases:
+Neo4j is a powerful graph database option designed to store and efficiently query complex relationships.